Archive for the ‘Western Games’ Category

 Economics In RPGs 3: Pre-Industrial Eras

-This entry is part 3 in the series Economics In RPGs
+This entry is part 3 of 16 in the series Economics In RPGs

 Welcome & General Introduction Readers may have noticed that the previous part of the series promised the Renaissance and then barely mentioned the subject.
 That happened because, at least at first, there wasn’t a lot of economic difference, and what trends later started to manifest themselves were essentially the same trends that drove industrialization in […]